24 Hour Run for Farmworker Justice

 Jose Armando is honored to run for and support farmworker justice.
 He is a devoted athlete, runner, and has completed numerous ultramarathons and multi-day projects.

-Jose recently graduated from Seattle University with a Master of Public Administration.
+Jose graduated from Seattle University with a Master of Public Administration.
 There, he focused his research on social justice issues where he learned of the American legacy of Agricultural Exceptionalism.
 The origins of the exception policy are based on Southern racism against Black farmworkers, and most of the exceptions still remain today.

 Farmworkers endure extreme conditions—exposed to cold mornings, hot days, pesticides, and hostile, if not violent, workplaces.
 Their work is among the most dangerous in America, with high rates of child injury and death.
 Jose is committed to bringing labor equality to farmworkers and believes they should be celebrated for the public good they contribute.